HIRWA13/HIRWA13/README.md

 ### :man_technologist: About Me :
 I am a Software Developer from Rwanda.
-- :telescope: currently, am learning Flutter
+- :telescope: currently, am learning Relational Database

 - :seedling: I like to Explore Technical Stuffs.